Mercury-Redstone 1: Causes of the failure

-During this brief interval, the lack of electrical grounding caused a substantial current to flow through an electrical relay which was supposed to trigger normal engine cut-off at the end of powered flight.
-This relay tripped, causing the Redstone to shut off its engine and send a "normal cut-off" signal to the capsule.
-Under normal circumstances, when the capsule received this signal during a flight, it would do two things: it would jettison its escape rocket, which was no longer of any use, and after the escape rocket had flown clear, fire the explosive bolts holding it to the booster for separation.
+During this brief interval, the lack of electrical grounding caused a substantial current to flow through an electrical relay which was supposed to trigger normal engine cutoff at the end of powered flight.
+This relay tripped, causing the Redstone to shut off its engine and send a normal cutoff signal to the capsule.
+Under normal circumstances, when the capsule received this signal during a flight, it would do two things: it would jettison its escape rocket, which was no longer of any use, and after the escape rocket had flown clear, fire the explosive bolts holding the capsule to the booster, for separation.
 In the case of MR-1, the capsule did jettison the escape rocket as it was designed to, but the separation sequence did not occur.
 The capsule was designed to suspend this separation until the vehicle's acceleration had almost ceased, so that the capsule would not be hit by a still-accelerating launch vehicle.
 This would happen when the capsule's acceleration sensors detected an acceleration approaching 0 g, which it would normally experience after the Redstone had shut down and was entering free fall.
 However, in MR-1, the Redstone was not in free fall but rather sitting supported on the ground.
-Thus the capsule sensors detected the effect of their own supported weight, which they read as a constant "acceleration" of 1 g.
+Thus the capsule sensors detected the effect of their own supported weight, which they read as a constant acceleration of 1 g.
 Because of this apparent acceleration, capsule separation was disabled.